Ms-khadijatOparemi/ONLINE-SALES-ANALYSIS/README.md

 * A new column was created: Year, derived from  the OrderDate column.
   ![Year](https://github.com/Ms-khadijatOparemi/ONLINE-SALES-ANALYSIS-WITH-EXCEL/assets/133680175/64861c69-26fc-4ade-a350-4c18b3b9791a)

-* To also find the average delivery days, a new column was created by subtracting the OrderDate from the DeliveryDate.
+* Tofind the average delivery days, a new column was created by subtracting the OrderDate from the DeliveryDate.
 On the PivotTable, we summarized the value field by 'Average' to get the average days of delivery.

   ![Delivery Day](https://github.com/Ms-khadijatOparemi/ONLINE-SALES-ANALYSIS-WITH-EXCEL/assets/133680175/0e6968c4-52a7-40a2-b275-018576d41d61)